-What if my child needs to miss camp because he/she is sick with COVID-like symptoms?
+What if my child needs to miss camp because they are sick with COVID-like symptoms?

 When these guidelines are satisfied, Gan Alonim Day Camp and the camper’s family will share the cost of missed camp days.
 Gan Alonim Day Camp will issue a 50% refund of the days missed, in the form of a credit to be used in the future.
 A doctor’s note is required to qualify for these partial refunds.

 Will there be swimming?